Journalists often are “first responders” when it comes to traumatic events.

 “Once you know yourself,” continued Owens, “it will be much easier to deal with the ups and downs of covering a tragic event or breaking news scene.
 It takes practice, lots and lots of practice.”

-Anna Jasinski is manager of audience relations at PR Newswire.
+Anna Jasinski is a former manager of audience relations at PR Newswire.
 Follow her on Twitter at @annamjasinski for expert tips on writing and social media.
 You can also catch her tweeting the latest news in journalism and blogging on @BeyondBylines.